pixist/pixist.github.io/PRD.md

 - **Success criteria**: Sequence displays visually, can be edited, previewed locally, and transmitted to student

 ### Range Configuration (Instructor Only)
-- **Functionality**: Set starting note and range boundaries (e.g., E3 to E5) for sequence playback
+- **Functionality**: Set starting note and range boundaries (e.g., E3 to E5) for sequence playback with visual indicators
-- **Purpose**: Transposes exercises to match student's vocal range
+- **Purpose**: Transposes exercises to match student's vocal range with clear visual feedback
-- **Trigger**: Dropdown or slider controls after sequence creation
+- **Trigger**: Dropdown controls in sequence configuration
-- **Progression**: Program sequence → Set root note → Define min/max range → Transmit to student
+- **Progression**: Program sequence → Set root note → Define min/max range → See visual indicators → Transmit to student
-- **Success criteria**: Sequence plays in specified range, validates that range is musically sensible
+- **Success criteria**: Sequence plays in specified range, visual indicators update immediately, validates that range is musically sensible

 ### Audio Playback Control
 - **Functionality**: Student hears and can control playback of transmitted sequences; instructor can preview locally